 This multiport adapter can be bus-powered by the USB-C port.
 Some USB peripherals may require more power than the USB-C port on the computer provides.
 This is more likely to happen when the Multiport Adapter is operating under full load with all ports in use.
 In this case, connect a USB-C cable and a USB-C AC power adapter to provide additional power.

-Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB prepherals.
+Do not daisy chain another USB hub to this adapter through USB-A ports in order to connect more USB peripherals.
 It may overload the USB system or the power adapter and cause damage.